dolag233/HoudiniEngineForUnity/README.md

-# Houdini Engine for Unity
+# Houdini Engine for Unity(Modified)

+Extend some features:

++ Add quick access class to the HDA output attributes.
++ Add GPU instance API(in development)

+---

 Houdini Engine for Unity is a Unity plug-in that allows deep integration of Houdini technology into Unity through the use of Houdini Engine.